Future

 3.Financial instruments

-Financial instruments like stocks, bonds, and derivatives can be digitized to enhance their accessibility and liquidity.
+Financial instruments like stocks, bonds, and derivatives can be digitized through RWA in finance to enhance their accessibility and liquidity.
 Digitization allows these traditional assets to be represented as digital tokens on a blockchain, facilitating easier trading, faster settlement, and fractional ownership.
 This approach reduces reliance on intermediaries and improves clarity, offering a more efficient and inclusive way to manage and invest in economic instruments in the digital economy.

 The Process of Tokenizing an Asset